Blue Origin is reportedly raising $10 billion at a $130 billion valuation, its first ever outside funding round

 For Blue Origin specifically the money presumably goes toward scaling New Glenn launches, lunar lander work under its NASA contracts, and the broader race with SpaceX and other players for both government and commercial payloads, a capital intensive business by nature where falling behind on cadence can be existential regardless of how much cash is in the bank

 So the questions worth chewing on.
-Does a 130 billion valuation for a company that has flown far fewer missions than SpaceX make sense on the fundamentals, or is this priced on future potential and Bezos's brand rather than current output, and is the broader pattern of enormous private valuations across space and AI infrastructure a sign of a genuinely booming sector or a bubble building in slow motion?
+Does a 130 billion valuation for a company that has flown far fewer missions than SpaceX make sense on the fundamentals, or is this priced on future potential and Bezos's brand rather than current output, and is the broader pattern of enormous private valuations across space and AI infrastructure a sign of a booming sector or a bubble building in slow motion?

 TheRock25